DxO PureRAW 2 verdict

 + Can also output optimised JPEGs

-– Processing takes time
+– Processing quicker but still takes time

 What is DxO PureRAW?